digitalocean/engineering-code-of-conduct/README.md

 Be pragmatic, ask for context, don’t filibuster, don’t block on style not explicitly covered in DO’s style guides.

 Code, configurations, architecture, platforms, frameworks will need to be changed.
-Fight for your way if you think it’s right, but not only to be right
+Fight for your way if you think it’s right, but not only to be right.

 ## Enactment
 If somebody requests that you stop a certain behavior (even if said behavior is not explicitly covered in this document), you are expected to comply immediately.
 Don't get defensive; even if you didn't intend to offend, accept responsibility, consider apologizing, and work with the other party to fix the situation.
 A mistake is a chance to learn and/or teach.
 Use the opportunity to better the company and team.